Weiss Family papers

 0.40 Cubic Feet (1 Hollinger box)

-This collection consists of correspondence, telegrams, finance and insurance materials, and Mount Zion Congregation materials, all collected by from the Weiss family.
+This collection consists of correspondence, telegrams, finance and insurance materials collected by the Weiss family.

 Immediate Source of Acquisition

 Donated to the Jewish Historical Society of the Upper Midwest by Barbara Cohen in September 1992.